bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 <details>
 <summary>Which of the genome assemblies do you think is best, and why?</summary>

 _Either one of the SPAdes assemblies, or the ABySS k75.
-The SPAdes assemblies have a higher NG50 and have a larger largest contig._
+The ABySS k75 assembly has a higher NG50, fewer total contigs, and the largest largest contig._
-_However, ABySS k75 captures a higher fraction of the reference genome, and has fewer contigs in total._
+_However, SPAdes (isolate) captures a slightly higher fraction of the reference genome._
-_Personally, I would pick the SPAdes assembly, but filter out the smaller contigs (< 1000bp)._
 </details>

 ## BUSCO analysis